Leissha/stock_prediction/README.md

 ### Common Issues
 1. **Import Errors**: Make sure virtual environment is activated
 2. **Data Download Issues**: Check internet connection and yfinance availability
+3. **Ticker Suffixes**: Some exchanges require suffixes (e.g., `CBA.AX`).
+Using `CBA` will fetch a different US-listed instrument with small price levels.
+4. **News Cache Messages**: "Fetching news..." logs indicate the pipeline step; verbose crawler logs will state whether cache was used or new articles were appended.
+Cache lives in `dev/cache/sentiment/`.
+5. **Returns vs Prices in Plots**: If a plot shows decimal “prices”, it means a return series was picked.
+We now guard against this; ensure your DataFrame carries the `close` price column (log returns are stored in `close_log_return`).
 3. **Memory Issues**: Reduce `prediction_days` or use smaller datasets
 4. **Model Training**: Ensure sufficient data for the specified lookback period